PhD in Nutritional Sciences Program, University of Hawai‘i at Mānoa

-The dissertation proposal defense and comprehensive exam is prepared by an examining committee composed of the student’s Advisory committee and the exam is administered by the student’s advisor.
-One week before the oral exam, at the request of the Advisor, the committee members will apprise the Advisor of their assessment of the student’s performance on the dissertation proposal and outline their areas of query relevant to the comprehensive exam.
-This latter step is to prevent redundancy of topics and allow for postponement of the exam when committee member(s) feel the student is not ready for the Exam.
+The Dissertation Proposal Defense and Comprehensive Exam is prepared by an examining committee composed of the student’s Dissertation committee and the exam is administered by the student’s Primary Advisor.
+One week before the oral exam, at the request of the Primary Advisor, the committee members will apprise the Advisor of their assessments of the student’s performance on the dissertation proposal and outline their areas of query relevant to the comprehensive exam.
+This latter step is to prevent redundancy of topics and allow for postponement of the exam should the committee member(s) ascertain the student is not ready for the Exam.

-On the day of the exam, the exam begins with a private session by the examining committee to discuss the written proposal and the order of questioning during the oral exam.
-When the student rejoins the committee, the student’s oral presentation, which includes a presentation of the proposed dissertation research will commence.
-After the presentation, questions will be asked by individual faculty members in turn.
-The Advisory committee members will assess the student’s knowledge of their area of expertise through questions related to the student’s dissertation proposal.
-The questioning period during the oral exam should not take longer than 3 hours.
+On the day of the exam, the exam begins with a private session of the Dissertation committee to discuss the written proposal and the order of questioning during the oral exam.
+When the student rejoins the committee, the student’s oral presentation, which focuses on presentation of the proposed dissertation research, will commence.
+After the presentation, questions will be asked by individual faculty members in the previously established order.
+The Dissertation committee members will assess the student’s knowledge of his/her area of expertise through questions related to the student’s dissertation proposal.
+The oral exam should not take longer than 3 hours.